gsoft-inc/wl-squide/docs/reference/msw/MswPlugin.md

 ## Usage

-!!! warning
-Don't forget to [activate the msw feature](../webpack/defineDevHostConfig.md#activate-optional-features) on the host application as well as every remote module.
-!!!

 Do not include MSW in production code.
 To address this, we recommend conditionally importing the code that includes the [msw](https://www.npmjs.com/package/msw) package based on an environment variable.

 To do so, first use [cross-env](https://www.npmjs.com/package/cross-env) to define a `USE_MSW` environment variable in a PNPM script: